neondatabase/website/content/docs/introduction/how-billing-works.md

 1. Select your Profile.
 1. Select **Billing** from the menu.

 Here you will find the current bill and your current usage for all projects in your Neon account.
 Usage is reset to zero at the beginning of each month.
+For example, on the Launch plan, compute usage will be set back to **0/300h** at the beginning of each month.

 ![Monitor billing and usage](/docs/introduction/monitor_billing_usage.png)